Nexus Agents

 - Adversarial PR review —

 pr_reviewruns 5 voter roles (architect, security, devex, catfish, scope_steward) with a 4-point verification gate.
-On the v5 evaluation set (10 PRs): 100% bug-catch and 50% raw false-positive rate; manual triage reclassified most "FPs" as legitimate findings the dataset had mislabeled.
-Full numbers: docs/research/pr-review-experiment-results-v5.md - Drift-detected charter —
+On the v5 evaluation set: 100% bug-catch on a focused synthetic dataset (n=10) and a 50% raw false-positive rate; manual triage reclassified one of two inspected FP cases as a real finding the dataset had mislabeled.
+These are directional small-n figures, not measured rates.
+Full numbers and guardrails: docs/research/pr-review-experiment-results-v5.md - Drift-detected charter —

-AuditTrailwith structured logging and hash-chained append-only storage; integrity is verifiable via theverify_audit_chainMCP tool - Closed-loop routing —
+AuditTrailwith structured logging and hash-chained append-only storage; integrity is verifiable via theverify_audit_chainMCP tool (tamper-evident, not tamper-proof — see the audit hash-chain threat model) - Closed-loop routing —

-OutcomeStorefeeds production telemetry back into LinUCB + TOPSIS scoring so the system actually learns from what shipped vs what regressed - Multi-voter consensus —
+OutcomeStorefeeds production telemetry back into LinUCB + TOPSIS scoring so the system actually learns from what shipped vs what regressed.
+A second, bounded loop runs by default: asignal.swarm_unhealthy(adapter circuit-breaker / swarm-health) applies a small, capped, auto-decaying routing demotion viaTuneAdjustmentStore— demotion-only, never zeroes a CLI, every adjustment audited, opt-out withNEXUS_TUNE_ENFORCE=false - Multi-voter consensus —

 consensus_voteruns a default 7-role panel (architect, security, devex, ai_ml, pm, catfish, scope_steward;--quickuses 3).
-Six strategies: simple/super-majority, unanimous, higher-order Bayesian, opinion-wise, proof-of-learning
+Six strategy names (five distinct:higher_orderis an alias ofopinion_wise, #514): simple/super-majority, unanimous, higher-order Bayesian, opinion-wise, proof-of-learning

 You: "Review this PR / orchestrate this task / vote on this proposal"